 The user is prompted to either change the orientation of their face and take another photo.
 This is used to compare against the provided selfie image.

 When Berbix is able to determine that an end-user of the Berbix Verify flow is located in a state where the end-user's consent is legally required for performing automated facial recognition on pictures of their face (e.g. Illinois, and several other states), Berbix will present the user with a consent collection screen.
 Templates may also be configured for Berbix to collect consent from all end-users regardless of their location.

 If the user does not consent to the use of facial recognition, Berbix will not make a biometric comparison and will return the

 id_selfie_consent_declined flag which we recommend mapping to a

 review action for manual review.
 When this flag is returned, you will also see a grey "uncertain" comparison made between the selfie image(s) signifying that no facial recognition comparison was made.

-On native mobile clients, Berbix supports a scan-only verification method where the user will only be prompted to scan the barcode on the back of their ID.
-In this case, the verification data returned will rely only on the information encoded on the back of ID and will not be cross-referenced against the data available on the front of the ID.
-If the user does not have a barcode supported ID, they are able to opt-into a standard front & back photo ID image verification.
+Berbix supports a Barcode Only verification method where the user will only be prompted to scan the barcode on the back of their ID.
+In this case, the verification data returned will relay only on the information encoded on the back of ID and will not be cross-referenced against the data available on the front of the ID.
+If the user does not have a barcode supported ID, they are able to fall-back to a standard front & back ID Check verification.